15+ Environmental Charities In The UK To Support Today

 It also works to restore ancient woodlands.
 This helps to improve landscape resilience and provides habitats for plants and animals to thrive in.

-And, as well as planting trees, The Woodland Trust fights to protect existing woods and trees and campaigns for policies that protect trees.
+And, as well as planting trees, The Woodland Trust fights to protect existing woods and trees by campaigning for policies that protect trees.
 This vital work helps to prevent the loss of irreplaceable habitats and carbon stores needed to help fight climate change.

 Climate Outreach